-Parents may request a specific session length, a special program and/or a specific partner camp.
+Caregivers may request a specific session length, a special program and/or a specific partner camp.
 We do our best to honour these requests, but we can’t always guarantee availability.
-In cases where parents do not have a specific session or camp request, we will advise of camp options available, helping to match a child and partner camp.
+In cases where applicants do not have a specific session or camp request, we will advise of camp options available, helping to match a child and partner camp.

-In addition to the regular camp program, many Amici partner camps also offer specialized programs including leadership training programs, wilderness out trips and programs for children with special needs.
+In addition to the regular camp program of one, two or four week-long sessions, many Amici partner camps also offer specialized programs including leadership training programs, wilderness out trips and programs for children requiring additional support.

 Amici provides funding for Leadership Training Programs on a case-by-case basis, in consultation with each partner camp and each Amici family.

 Typically, these programs are designed for youth between the ages of 14-17 years who have at least one year of camp experience.
 Please note that some programs require an additional camp application or selection process and space is often limited.

 In 2022, 24 camper attended leadership development programs for a total of 85 weeks!

 If the child would benefit from a camp program offering additional support for disabilities, Amici works with a number of camps who specialize in this programming.
 There is a different process for applications for these programs and camps.

 First, choose the the Amici partner camp whose program you feel best meets the child’s unique needs.
 Apply directly to the camp, informing them that you are also applying for support through Amici.
 The partner camp will conduct an initial screening of each new applicant according to their typical application process.
 The camp will assess the child’s medical and developmental needs to determine if their camp is a suitable environment for the child.

 Once a child is approved by the camp, the family will be referred to Amici to apply for funding.
 Amici will then conduct a financial analysis and complete reference checks according to our typical application process.